Wusinho/React-Redux-Catalogue/README.md

 - Run the following command - `git clone `
 - Cd into the directory - `cd fluffy-companion`
 - Run `npm install` to install all dependencies
+- To run the pogram type `npm run dev` on your terminal.
+- By default it will open in firefox, however you can  open it in another browser with `http://localhost:3000/`

 ## Author